 - The credit card has been revoked or canceled

 - The use of the credit card is unauthorized

 Penalties for Credit Card Fraud

-It is a class C felony if the value of the property or services stolen is greater than $10,000.
-A conviction of a class C felony carries up to 10 years in prison and a $10.000 fine along with a 35% surcharge on the fine and $100 court costs.
+- If the value of the property or services stolen isgreater than $10,000, the offense is deemed a class C felony.
+Conviction of a class C felony carries up to 10 years in prison and a $13,660 fine along with a 15% surcharge on the fine and $100 court costs.